 - Generating the ODUk overhead, or the ODUk-PMOH (Path Monitoring Overhead) and attaching the ODUk-PMOH to each outbound OPUk frame.

-- Sending this data downstream where circuitry will either map this signal into another higher-speed ODUk signal, or it will map this signal into an OTUk frame and precondition it for transmission across optical fiber.
+- Sending this data downstream where circuitry will either map this signal into another higher-speed ODUk signal, or it will map this signal into an OTUk frame and precondition it for transmission across the optical fiber.

-NOTE: Throughout many of the postings on this blog we will refer to this ODUk overhead data as the ODUk-PMOH (ODUk-Path Monitoring Overhead) data.
+NOTE: Throughout many of the postings on this blog, we will refer to this ODUk overhead data as the ODUk-PMOH (ODUk-Path Monitoring Overhead) data.

 In the Receive Direction

 - Receive ODUk data from the upstream OTUk Framer block

 - Process and Terminate the ODUk overhead (or ODUk-PMOH).
 While the PTE is processing the ODUk-PMOH, it will check for the following errors and defects within the incoming ODUk signal.

 - Defects or Failures (e.g., dTIM, dPLM, dDEG, dAIS, dOCI, dLCK and PM-BDI)